 Everyone in the family needs to lay out what they are going to wear the next morning.
 There is nothing more aggravating than already running behind, and someone needs a soccer jersey they can’t find.
 Making sure bags are packed with homework that is completed and that papers that need to be signed by parents are signed and back in the bag is a must.
 This also includes lunches made for the next day; kids can help out with this as well starting pretty young!

 6. Prep tomorrow’s dinner

-Creating and enforcing evening habits takes work but the payoff is amazing!
+Creating and enforcing evening habits takes work, but the payoff is amazing!
 I would even argue that the kids will grow to enjoy it too.
-Waking up to find that half of the chores you normally had to do in the morning are now done is such a win for everyone.
-Mom is less stressed, the kids aren’t as frazzled and you might even get to enjoy the morning.
-Work on finding what works for you and your family’s schedule, and stay consistent.
+Waking up to find that half of the chores you usually had to do in the morning are now done is such a win for everyone.
+Mom is less stressed, the kids aren’t as frazzled, and you might even get to enjoy the morning.
+Work on finding what works for you and your family’s schedule and stay consistent.
 If you encourage yourself to get it done, your morning self will thank you!